New Year's Revolution (2024)

-The 2024 New Year's Revolution (marketed as SmackDown: New Year's Revolution) was the fourth New Year's Revolution professional wrestling event produced by WWE, and the first to air as a television special.
-It was held for wrestlers from the promotion's SmackDown brand division.
-The event took place on January 5, 2024, at the Rogers Arena in Vancouver, British Columbia, Canada, and aired as a special episode of Friday Night SmackDown on Fox.
-The broadcast concluded WWE's week-long programming of New Year's-themed shows called New Year's Knockout Week.
-New Year's Revolution was previously held as a Raw-exclusive pay-per-view event from 2005 to 2007, in turn marking the first SmackDown-branded New Year's Revolution as well as the first to broadcast on any outlet since the 2007 event; a series of eight WWE Live shows titled the New Year's Revolution Tour was held in early 2020, but these were dual-branded non-televised events.
+The 2024 New Year's Revolution, promoted as SmackDown: New Year's Revolution, was a professional wrestling television special produced by the American promotion WWE.
+It was the fourth New Year's Revolution and aired as a special episode of Friday Night SmackDown on Fox.
+It took place on January 5, 2024, at the Rogers Arena in Vancouver, British Columbia, Canada, held for wrestlers from the promotion's SmackDown brand division.
+This broadcast concluded WWE's week-long programming of New Year's-themed shows called New Year's Knockout Week.

+New Year's Revolution was previously held as a Raw-exclusive pay-per-view event from 2005 to 2007, in turn making this the first SmackDown-branded New Year's Revolution.
+It was also the first to be broadcast on any outlet since the 2007 event, albeit in January 2020, a series of eight WWE Live shows titled the New Year's Revolution Tour was held, but these were dual-branded non-televised events.

 Four matches were contested during the live broadcast.
 In the main event, a triple threat match between Randy Orton, LA Knight, and AJ Styles was held to determine who would challenge Roman Reigns for the Undisputed WWE Universal Championship at the Royal Rumble; however, the match ended in a no contest after The Bloodline (Reigns, Jimmy Uso, and Solo Sikoa) attacked all three competitors.
 As a result, Reigns was instead scheduled to defend the title against the three in a fatal four-way match at the Royal Rumble.
 In another prominent match, which opened the show, Kevin Owens defeated Santos Escobar in the finals of a tournament to earn a match against Logan Paul for the United States Championship at the Royal Rumble.
 The broadcast also marked the return of Authors of Pain (Akam and Rezar with manager Paul Ellering); their last WWE televised appearance was in March 2020 before being released in September that year.